Mini-BeadBeater-96

 Safety Concerns

-You must operate the MBB-96 with the black plastic hood lowered over the chamber.
-This prevents the user from coming in contact with the shaker during operation and will trap anything should it break free.
-Do not by-pass the safety features of the lid.
+Operate the MBB-96 with the black plastic hood lowered over the chamber.
+This prevents the user accidentally coming in contact with the shaker during operation and will trap anything should it break free.
+Do not bypass the safety features of the lid.

 Contact Us for the complete Instruction Manual.